 The efficacy of QUILLIVANT XR was evaluated in a laboratory classroom study conducted in 45 pediatric patients (ages 6 to 12 years) with ADHD.
 The study began with an open-label dose optimization period (4 to 6 weeks) with an initial QUILLIVANT XR dose of 20 mg once daily in the morning.
 The dose could be titrated weekly in increments of 10 or 20 mg until an optimal dose or the maximum dose of 60 mg/day was reached.
 Subjects then entered a 2-week randomized, double-blind, crossover treatment with the individually optimized dose of QUILLIVANT XR or placebo.
 At the end of each week, school teachers and raters evaluated the attention and behavior of the subjects in a laboratory classroom using the Swanson, Kotkin, Agler, M-Flynn, and Pelham (SKAMP) rating scale.
 The primary efficacy endpoint was the SKAMP-Combined score at 4 hours post-dosing.
 The key secondary efficacy endpoints were the SKAMP-Combined scores at 0.75, 2, 8, 10, and 12 hours post-dosing.

-with QUILLIVANT XR or Placebo during Period 1
+treatment with QUILLIVANT XR or Placebo during Period 1.

 This monograph has been modified to include the generic and brand name in many instances.